 Traditional second anniversary gift: cotton

 For our second anniversary, I found these great hand painted, continent pillow covers on uncommongoods.com.
-According to the website, the pillows cases are made of 100% cotton and the decoration is applied using Batik.
-Batik is a traditional Indian art to create patterns on fabric.
-The company that makes them helps the greater good by providing fair wages and development opportunities for artisans in South West India.
+According to the website, the pillow cases are made of 100% cotton and the decoration is applied using Batik, a traditional Indian art that creates patterns on fabric.
+The company that makes them helps the greater good by providing fair wages and development opportunities for artisans in Southwest India.

 They fit perfectly in our downstairs living room that has a bit of a travel theme going on already.
 Sadly, when we updated this post and checked our link to the pillows, it looks like they are no longer sold there.
 Here are a few other ideas.

 This one was a little tricky, so I just Googled “travel related leather anniversary gifts.”
 I got quite the array of suggestions but wasn’t really impressed with leather passport covers or luggage tags I saw online.
 Then I ran across a shop on Etsy called Killogrin Creations, that makes a subway scroll on leather with your life’s journey for about $70.
 It was perfect!

 Steve and I narrowed a list of places we’d traveled in our first three years of marriage to nine and sent it to the online store.
 In a couple weeks, we had a unique, customized piece made of leather and the perfect traditional anniversary gift for travelers like us.